ansonphong/phong-bot/README.md

-# Twitter Auto Poster
+# Phong's X/Twitter Auto Poster

-A robust Python-based Twitter bot that automatically posts content from a local directory to Twitter.
+A robust Python-based X/Twitter bot that automatically posts content from a local directory to X.com.
 The bot intelligently handles multiple images, videos, text content, and alt text while tracking what has been posted to prevent duplicates.

 ## Features